 Eat Atlantic Challenge Sept 2nd: "

-This post has been re posted from Rachelle Wood
+This post has been re posted from Rachelle Wood by (garydotgray)

 Do you know where your food comes from?
 On September 2nd Maritimers are asked to only eat Atlantic produced products that day and beyond.
 With the rising awareness of ethical eating, consumers are choosing to shop closer to home.
 Locally grown produce is often more nutritious while producing a smaller carbon footprint.